Sefer Yetzirah: Origin

-Academic dating

 According to modern historians, the origin of the text is unknown, and hotly debated.
-Some scholars believe it might have an early medieval origin, while others emphasize earlier traditions appearing in the book.
+Some scholars believe it might have an early medieval origin, while others cite earlier traditions appearing in the book.
 Most contemporary scholars date the text's authorship to the Talmudic period.

 According to the Jewish Encyclopedia, the essential elements of the book are characteristic of the 3rd or 4th century; for a work of this nature, composed in the Geonic period, could have been cast only in the form of Jewish gnosis, which remained stationary after the 4th century, if indeed it had not already become extinct.
 The historical origin of the Sefer Yetzirah was placed by Richard August Reitzenstein in the 2nd century BCE.
 According to Christopher P. Benton, the Hebrew grammatical form places its origin closer to the period of the Mishnah, around the 2nd century CE.

 The division of the letters into the three classes of vowels, mutes, and sonants also appears in Hellenic texts.

-The date and origin of the book can not be definitely determined so long as there is no critical text of it.
+The date and origin of the book cannot be definitely determined as long as there is no critical text of it.
 The editio princeps (Mantua, 1562) contains two recensions, which were used in the main by the commentators of the book as early as the middle of the 10th century.
 The shorter version (Mantua I.) was annotated by Dunash ibn Tamim or by Jacob ben Nissim, while Saadia Gaon and Shabbethai Donnolo wrote commentaries on the longer recension (Mantua II.).
 The shorter version was also used by most of the later commentators, such as Judah ben Barzillai and Nachmanides, and it was, therefore, published in the ordinary editions.
 The longer recension, on the other hand, was little known, the form given in the editio princeps of the Sefer Yetzirah being probably a copy of the text found in Donnolo's commentary.
 In addition to these two principal recensions of the text, both versions contain a number of variant readings that have not yet been examined critically.

 As regards the relation of the two recensions, it may be said that the longer form contains entire paragraphs which are not found in the shorter, while the divergent arrangement of the material often modifies the meaning essentially.
 Although the longer recension doubtless contains additions and interpolations which did not form part of the original text, it has many valuable readings which seem older and better than the corresponding passages in the shorter version, so that a critical edition of the text must consider both recensions.